simme/blog/content/link/holedown.md

 if you've had one really good run that would take a very long time to even come close to again.
 Which is a problem with all high scores games, I guess.

 If the game had some additional mechanic I think it could extend the fun greatly.
-Although I don't know what this would look like. :) But maybe Martin has an update up his sleeve, who knows?
 Another thing that I really think could elevate the gameplay would be some haptic feedback.

 In conclusion, [Holedown](https://itunes.apple.com/us/app/holedown/id1297270249?mt=8&at=1010lGGq) is a great distraction from this heat wave we're currently experiencing in Sweden.
 It's out for iOS and Android and I think you should buy it and play it!